 Another thing to think about would be the construction site in general.
 It is very crucial to avoid overloading it.

-Too many workers in one area and too many machines being operated at one time can cause problems.
+Too many workers in one area and too many machines at one time can cause problems.

 Many activities and people may interfere with other areas unintentionally.
 Mistakes can be made if you are not careful.